-Everything has two phases, one is positive and the other is negative.
-As we already know that financial intermediaries operate for profits, they are not the charitable institutions, the following are some of its disadvantages:
+Everything has two phases, one is positive, and the other is negative.
+As we already know that financial intermediaries operate for profits, they are not charitable institutions; the following are some of its disadvantages:

 - Opposing Goals: The goals of the investors and the financial intermediaries may not complement each other, and therefore the objective of one may not be achieved.

-- Fees and Commissions: These intermediaries impose charges, fees and commission on the financial assistance they provide to their customers.
+- Fees and Commissions: These intermediaries impose charges, expenses and commission on the financial assistance they provide to their customers.

 - False Opportunities: Sometimes, the financial intermediaries come up with the investment opportunities which guarantee high potential returns with the hidden risk involved in it.
 Even some these, may not yield the promised returns and turn out to be a failure for the investor.